rns/MarpaX-Regex/etc.md

 =====the=above=are=done=====

-  pretty-printing and commenting

-  recursion

-  assertions

-  escaped metacharacters in literals
+  escaped metacharacters in literals and charclasses
     like <character class character>

   coerce symbol names to REs
     Currently NAME is restricted to simple identifiers only.
 In other words, it must match "/^[_A-Za-z][_A-Za-z0-9]*\z/" or its Unicode extension (see utf8), though it is not extended by the locale (see perllocale).

+  pretty-printing and commenting

+  recursion

+  assertions

   more regex-ish syntax
     bracketed symbols <>